aigarsdz/runoff/README.md

 [![Gem Version](https://badge.fury.io/rb/runoff.png)](http://badge.fury.io/rb/runoff)

+**Important**.
+Microsoft has finally added an option to export chat history to Skype, therefore, this gem is no longer necessary and most likely will not be updated.

+---

 A few years ago I had enough of loosing my Skype chat history every time I reinstalled the operating system, so I decided to write a small application that could export it as plain text files.
 The application was called SDBR and it was an open source project that I do not  maintain anymore.
 Why?
 I could say that I lost my interest in it, but the real reason probably is the implementation.

 SDBR was written in C# using WPF, therefore it ran only on Windows.
 Moreover, it was a GUI application.
 Yeah, that's a problem, because you don't need the GUI for this kind of functionality. runoff is a command-line tool, that automates the process of exporting your chat history.